kathmbell/flask_proj05/README.md

 # A few comments
 - dont keep code thats commented in your repo; generally poor form because its distracting to another developer trying to understand what your code does.
+- maybe add some screenshots

+- Look into jinja2 inheritance for your templates files.  https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates

 # linting
 Its making sure your code is properly formatted.  using "black" is pretty common now: